CSF Scholar Jada ’26 Receives Full Scholarship to Princeton University Through QuestBridge

 January 21st, 2026

-For Jada Nguyen, a senior at Cristo Rey Boston High School, education has always been more than academics it has been a pathway to possibility.
+For Jada, a senior at Cristo Rey Boston High School, education has always been more than academics it has been a pathway to possibility.
 This fall, Jada will take her next step as a QuestBridge National College Match Scholar, enrolling at Princeton University as a member of the Class of 2026.
 As a first-generation college student, this milestone represents not only personal achievement, but the collective support of a community that believed in her potential.

 Jada’s journey to Cristo Rey Boston began in middle school, when she attended St. John Paul II Catholic Academy.
 In eighth grade, she applied to Cristo Rey Boston drawn by its unique Corporate Work Study Program and the opportunity to gain real-world experience while earning a rigorous education.
 That decision would shape the next four years of her life.